SavedByLight-twrp/android_device_samsung_a13ve/README.md

 ## Recovery Device Tree for the Samsung Galaxy A13 - SM-A137F (MTK) - TESTING

-Mounting /Data is still failing, as we need encryption blobs in A13. ***WIP***
+Mounting /Data is still failing, as we need encryption blobs in A13.

-Thanks @physwizz for compressed kernel Image.gz!!!
+Thanks (Physwizz)[https://github.com/physwizz] for compressed kernel Image.gz!!!
+Thanks (Edward0181)[https://github.com/edward0181] for creating the majority of the tree Fixes added by (SavedByLight)[https://github.com/SavedByLight]

 ## How-to compile it: